 17. A Servant’s Heart

-Ask “How can I make your job easier?”
-This works from the top down or from a volunteer to a leader.
+Ask, “How can I make your job easier?”
 Look for ways to assist and serve others and to improve your product, service, or experience.
+Consider how you are or aren’t equipping your team for success and ways you can support them in their roles.

 18. Respect

-The best ministry leaders lead with respect by valuing the individuals on your team.
-Know who they are and what they need.
+The best ministry leaders lead with respect by valuing the individuals on their team.
+Know who these individuals are and what they need.
 Recognize and nurture their strengths.
 Acknowledge their sacrifices of time and resources.
 Honor the decisions they make.

 19. Strength